y171a/SMUCHF23/Rip it open.md

 Use the "-- show" option to display all of the cracked passwords reliably Session completed.
 ```
-I then used the password returned to open the flag.txt file successfully to return the password of
+The password returned was used to open the flag.txt file successfully to return the password of
 `CHF{z1p_2_JoHn_th3_r1pp3r)`